chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

       * If there is more than one auto scaling group, select the one with the name that starts with **WebServersforResiliencyTesting**

 1. Click on the **Activity History** tab and observe:
-      * The screen cap below shows that all three instances were successfully started at 17:25
+      * The screen cap below shows that all three instances were successfully started at 22:48
-      * At 19:29 the instance targeted by the script was put in _draining_ state and a new instance ending in _...62640_ was started, but was still initializing.
-The new instance will ultimately transition to _Successful_ status
+      * At 23:44 the instance targeted by the script was put in _draining_ state and a new instance ending in _...55ee_ was started to replace it.

         ![AutoScalingGroup](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/AutoScalingGroup.png)